About the CIB

 Legal counsel is supplied to the CIB board and all six (6) trade committees by the Office of the Attorney General.

 The construction industry can be sensitive and volatile due to several factors including the peaks and valleys of the oil and gas industry in Oklahoma.
 Some say, as the oil and gas industry goes, so goes the construction industry which is vital to economic development and economic recovery.
-The last license fee increase was sought in 2009 due mainly because of the 2008-2009 downturn in construction.
+The last license fee increase for any license was sought in 2009 due mainly because of the 2008-2009 downturn in construction.

 In order to promote economic growth and recovery, a skilled workforce is essential.
 To do away with decades-long licensing/registration requirements (plumbing since 1955) would cause serious risks to Oklahoma’s economy and public health, safety and welfare and would not strengthen Oklahoma economic and workforce development as it would encourage less knowledgeable, less skilled and less educated workers and would put Oklahoma workers’ and citizens’ health, safety and welfare at risk by allowing workers with arguably no knowledge, education or experience to construct homes, schools and other buildings, some with the capacity to hold a large number of people.